jcolag/entropy-arbitrage-code/README.md

 ## Assets

-Because it's a lot, I've opted not to include the `assets` folder, which includes not just the images used in the blog (originals linked to in the posts), but also fonts, JavaScript, and CSS bits.
+Because it's a lot, I've opted not to include the `assets` folder---which includes not just the images used in the blog, originals linked to in the posts---but also fonts, JavaScript, and CSS bits.
 Here's the layout, minus images:

 ```
 ├── Exo2-Light.ttf